-Classified Employees: Full-time classified employees are entitled to two (2) days of paid personal leave each school year.

-Employees who work for less than a full year are entitled to a prorata part of the authorized personal leave days.
+All full-time employees are entitled to three (3) days of paid personal leave each school year.
+Part-time employees or employees who work for less than a full year are entitled to a prorated part of the authorized personal leave days.
+Personal leave days can be used for any reason.
 Your supervisor must approve the leave date, but no reasons will be required for the leave.
-Employees taking personal leave must file a personal statementaffidayie on their return to work stating that the leave was personal in nature.
+Employees taking personal leave must file a personal statement on their return to work stating that the leave was personal in nature.
 Other limitations are set out in Policy.
-03.1231/03.2231